WildCodeSchool/simple-mvc-old-caprover/README.md

 1. Clone the repos from Github.
 2. Run `composer install`.
 3. Create *app/db.php* from *app/db.php.dist* file and add your DB parameters.
+Don't delete the *.dist* file, it must be kept.
 ```php
 define('APP_DB_HOST', 'your_db_host');
 define('APP_DB_NAME', 'your_db_name');